emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 Packages in R are bundled collections of functions that make it easy to extend the functionality of R on your machine.
 Packages are primarily distributed through CRAN (the Comprehensive R Archive Network).
 If prompted to set a download mirror at this point, choose the one closest to you.

-* Once the package is finished installing, we need to load the library for our current session.
+* Once the package is finished installing, we need to load the package for our current session.
 Type the following:

 ```
 > library(ggplot2)
 ```

-You may only load a library if its package is already installed on your machine.
+You may only load `ggplot2` if its package is already installed on your machine.

 #### Loading a delimited text data file